 News

-Three emerging artists who could not be more different have won the third ricordilab international composers’ competition: Hannah Kendall, Alex Paxton and Diana Syrse.
-Ricordi Berlin will publish selected works by these composers and support them for three years in the further development of their careers.
+In 2022, three emerging artists who could not be more different have won the third ricordilab international composers’ competition: Hannah Kendall, Alex Paxton and Diana Syrse.
+Ricordi Berlin publishes selected works by the laureates, supports the composers through expertise in the music business, and provides international promotion for the period of three years.

 Associated Partners